Vietnam Army Grunts Museum

 Through his own personal involvement with America’s Veterans Foundation, San Antonio resident Mr. Michael Lynd Sr., who served as an Infantry Officer in Vietnam during 1968 and 1969 and participated in Operation Fayette Canyon in Quang Nam Province as part of the 196th Light Infantry Brigade, Americal Division had his own vision.
-Inspired also by the efforts of his friends at Southwest Florida Military Museum & Library (SFMML) located in Cape Coral, Florida, Mr. Lynd recognized the importance of recognizing and honoring those brave Army soldiers, the Grunts, who fought on the front line of the Vietnam War.
-And at that moment, Mr. Lynd committed to creating the Vietnam War Museum-the Army Grunts Story.
+Inspired also by the efforts of his friends at Southwest Florida Military Museum & Library (SFMML) located in Cape Coral, Florida, Mr. Lynd recognized the importance of acknowledging and honoring those brave Army soldiers, the Grunts, who fought on the front line of the Vietnam War.
+At that moment, Mr. Lynd committed to creating the Vietnam Army Grunt Museum-the Army Grunts Story.

 Who is a Vietnam Grunt?

-The Vietnam War Museum is being located inside the Lynd Company’s new headquarters in San Antonio, where the Museum will honor United States Army Grunt soldiers who fought on the ground in Vietnam, giving visitors some sense of what soldiers in combat experienced the challenging environment of Vietnam.
+The Vietnam Army Grunt Museum is located inside the Lynd Company’s new headquarters in San Antonio, where the Museum honors United States Army Grunt soldiers who fought on the ground in Vietnam, giving visitors some sense of what soldiers, in combat, experienced and the challenging environment of Vietnam.
 It is the museum’s goal to use cultural and historical documents, interactive displays and selected artifacts to expose the visitor to the realities and perspectives of that long war.
-The Vietnam War Museum is to be an annex to the Southwest Florida Military Museum & Library, which itself has become Trip Advisor’s number one-ranked place to visit in Cape Coral.

-SAN ANTONIO, TX—LYND, a homegrown commercial real estate company, has arranged to bring a traveling version of the Vietnam Veterans Memorial in Washington D.C. to greater San Antonio during a four-day period in October.
-The visit coincides with the dedication of a Vietnam museum that will be built inside LYND’s new headquarters currently under construction in Shavano Park.
-The 50th reunion of a U.S. Army unit the company’s founder and chairman emeritus Michael Lynd Sr. was part of will take place the same weekend.
+SAN ANTONIO, TX—LYND, a homegrown commercial real estate company, brought the AVTT traveling version of the Vietnam Veterans Memorial in Washington D.C. to greater San Antonio during a four-day period in October 2019.
+The visit coincided with the dedication of the Vietnam Army Grunt Museum that was built inside LYND’s new headquarters in Shavano Park.
+The 50th reunion of a U.S. Army unit the company’s founder and chairman emeritus Michael Lynd Sr. was part of what took place the same weekend.

 At 360-feet long and 8-feet high, the AVTT Traveling Wall is the largest mobile Vietnam replica in the country.
-It will be set up in the parking lot of the new headquarters site at 4001 Pond Hill Road, Shavano Park, Texas and open to the public 24 hours a day from Thursday, October 10, 2019, to Sunday, October 13, 2019.
+It was set up in the parking lot of the new headquarters site at 4499 Pond Hill Road, Shavano Park, Texas and was open to the public 24 hours a day from Thursday, October 10, 2019, to Sunday, October 13, 2019.

-On Friday, October 11, 2019, LYND will host an invite-only event to dedicate the new office building and ground-floor museum.
+On Friday, October 11, 2019, LYND hosted an invite-only event to dedicate the new office building and ground-floor museum.
 The project was the brainchild of Lynd Sr., who was a member of the U.S. Army’s 196th Light Infantry Brigade (Americal Division) during the war.
-It will officially serve as an annex of the Southwest Florida Military Museum & Library in Cape Coral, Florida.
+It officially served as an annex of the Southwest Florida Military Museum & Library in Cape Coral, Florida.

 The museum will feature documentaries, books, letters, news articles and other artifacts from the era.
 It will also feature kiosks with audio/visual recordings and a mannequin fully dressed in authentic combat gear.
-Once completed, the museum will be open to the public.
+The museum is open to the public.
 There are more than a half-million Vietnam veterans estimated to live in Texas according to the Military Officers of America.

-Also occurring during the weekend, the C-2-1 unit of the 196th Light Infantry Brigade (Americal Division) will hold its 50th reunion in San Antonio.
-A special dinner is planned on the rooftop of the LYND headquarters that will be attended by both generals and also Chris Noel, a former actress and Vietnam veteran pin-up model who made numerous visits to troops and hosted her own radio program.
+Occurring during the opening, the C-2-1 unit of the 196th Light Infantry Brigade (Americal Division) held its 50th reunion in San Antonio.
+A special dinner occured on the rooftop of the LYND headquarters that was attended by both generals and also Chris Noel, a former actress and Vietnam veteran pin-up model who made numerous visits to troops and hosted her own radio program.
 She survived two helicopter crashes in the war.